 One thing to keep in mind is that the quality of the picture display is also dependent on the size of the TV.

-That’s why it’s important to understand the ideal resolution for different TV sizes, based on how far away you sit from it.
+That’s why it’s essential to understand the ideal resolution for different TV sizes based on how far away you sit from it.

 But we’ll get into that in more detail in a later section.

 1080p televisions have 1080 pixels vertically and 1920 pixels horizontally, which is over two million pixels on the screen.

 First released in 1998, 1080p TVs, also called Full-HD (FHD) TVs, didn’t become affordable until the mid-2000s.